An Improved Subquadratic Bound for Online Bisection: Analysis Roadmap

-To bound the total cost of \ICB in the first stage, recall that a~single step $t$ it pays at most $1$ for serving the request and $\dist(p_{t-1}, p_t)$ for changing the partition.
-We may upper bound the latter term by $\dist(p_{t-1}, p^*_t) + \dist(p^*_t, p_t)$; we call the corresponding parts \emph{switching cost} and \emph{rebalancing cost}.
+Now we switch our attention to the core of our approach, the first stage of an epoch.
+Recall that in a~single step $t$, \ICB pays at most~$1$ for serving the request and $\dist(p_{t-1}, p_t)$ for changing the partition.
+We may upper-bound the latter term by $\dist(p_{t-1}, p^*_t) + \dist(p^*_t, p_t)$; we call the corresponding summands \emph{switching cost} and \emph{rebalancing cost}.
+It turns out that the latter part can be upper-bounded using the former.
+We define

-The switching cost corresponds to finding the closest $\C_t$-preserving partition in Line~\ref{line:candidate_solution_end} of \autoref{alg:icb_1}, whereas the rebalancing cost one is non-zero only when $p_t^* \notin \P_d^{g_t}(\C_t)$.
-In such case \ICB executes Line~\ref{line:choosing_p_t_end}: we call such event \emph{rebalancing}; its goal it to ensure that $p_t \in \P_d^{g_t}(\C_t)$ at the end of any step $t$.

-In the next subsections, we argue that the total rebalancing cost cannot be much higher than the total switching cost, and thus, it suffices to bound the latter.
-To this end, we argue that $\dist(p_{t-1}, p^*_t) = o(n)$ in a regular step $t$.
-For irregular steps, we use a straightforward bound of $\dist(p_{t-1}, p^*_t) \leq n$, but we bound their number by $o(n)$.